aio-libs/aiopg/docs/core.rst

    the commands are executed in the context of the database session wrapped by the connection.

-   Cursors created from the same connection are not isolated, i.e., any changes done to the database by a cursor are immediately visible by the other cursors.
+   Cursors that are created from the same connection are not isolated, i.e., any changes done to the database by a cursor are immediately visible by the other cursors.
 Cursors created from different connections can or can not be isolated, depending on the connections’ isolation level.
 See also rollback() and commit() methods.

-   It's insterface is very close to :class:`psycopg2.cursor` (http://initd.org/psycopg/docs/cursor.html) except all methods are :ref:`coroutines<coroutine>`.
+   Its insterface is very close to :class:`psycopg2.cursor` (http://initd.org/psycopg/docs/cursor.html) except all methods are :ref:`coroutines<coroutine>`.